KarrLab/datanator/README.md

 ## License
 This software is released open-source under the [MIT license](LICENSE).

-The Quilt3 package used in the software is released under the [CC BY-NC-ND 4.0 license](DATA_LICENSE)
+The data aggregated by the software is released under the [CC BY-NC-ND 4.0 license](DATA_LICENSE)

 ## Development team
 The model was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, US.

+* Yosef Roth
+* Zhouyang Lian
 * Saahith Pochiraju
-* Yosef Roth
 * Balazs Szigeti
 * Jonathan Karr